ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/40_Process Interconnections/400507 Hangers and Supports for Process Piping.md

 5. Beam Clamps for Hanger Rods:
    1. Heavy duty.
    2. ANVIL Figure 134.
-6. Trapeze Hangers for Suspended Piping: 1.
-General: 1.
-Material: Steel.
+6. Trapeze Hangers for Suspended Piping:
+   1. General:
+      1. Material:
+         1. Steel.
          2. Galvanized.
          3. Angles, channels, or other structural shapes.
          4. Curved roller surfaces at support point corresponding with type of hanger required.
-2. In chemical sorage and feed areas and as indicated on the drawings: 1.
-Materials: FRP.
+   2. In chemical storage and feed areas and as indicated on the drawings:
+      1. Materials:
+         1. FRP.
          2. Unistrut fiberglass channel or equal.
+   3. Corrosive areas:
+      1. Material:
-3. Corrosive areas: 1.
-Material: 304 stainless steel.
+         1. 304 stainless steel.
          2. Angles, channels or other structural shapes.
 7. Pipe Support Saddle:
    1. For pipe located 3 FT or less from floor elevation, except as otherwise indicated on Drawings.
    2. ANVIL Figure 264.